Zwanze: Cultural presence

-Beyond daily life, zwanze plays a recognised role in Brussels’ cultural scene, appearing in parades, festivals, literature, and the visual arts.
-Cafés, theatre cafés, and cultural associations help maintain the tradition through local events and major festivities such as the Meyboom and Folklorissimo.
+Beyond daily life, zwanze plays a recognised role in Brussels' cultural scene, appearing in parades, festivals, literature, and the visual arts.
+Cafés, café-théâtres, and cultural associations help maintain the tradition through local events and major festivities such as the Meyboom and Folklorissimo.
 Zwanze transcends social class: working-class audiences often favour mischievous humour, while more educated circles tend to appreciate wordplay.

-Theatrical works in Brussels’ dialect, such as Le mariage de Mademoiselle Beulemans and Bossemans et Coppenolle, remain popular, attracting both French- and Dutch-speaking audiences across generations.
-Figures frequently cited as ambassadors of the tradition include Jacques Brel, Félicien Rops, Madame Chapeau, Les Moustaches, and Royal Theatre Toone.
+Theatrical works in Brussels' dialect, such as Le Mariage de mademoiselle Beulemans and Bossemans et Coppenolle, remain popular, attracting both French- and Dutch-speaking audiences across generations.
+Figures frequently cited as ambassadors of the tradition include Jacques Brel, Félicien Rops, Madame Chapeau, Les Moustaches, and the Royal Theatre Toone.
 The form and prominence of zwanze can also vary depending on the cultural backgrounds of immigrant communities in the city.

 Legacy and recognition

-The phenomenon of zwans is intrinsically linked to Brussels, but its influence extends beyond the Brussels-Capital Region.
+The phenomenon of zwanze is intrinsically linked to Brussels, but its influence extends beyond the Brussels-Capital Region.
 The Brussels word zwanze has been recorded in major lexicographical sources, including Larousse, Le Petit Robert, the Base de données lexicographiques panfrancophone (BDLP) at Laval University in Québec, and the Trésor de la Langue Française informatisé (TLFi) of the CNRS/Université de Lorraine.
 Books on zwanze are published throughout Belgium and are sometimes available abroad.

 Zwanze has been studied at universities both in Belgium and internationally.
-Examples include a 1993 literary study on onomastics, geography, and adventure entitled Zwanze et science à la conquête de l’empire: Nirep et les mystères du Congo (UCL) and a 2020 interuniversity competition in international public law focused on a simulated case regarding the restitution of cultural and archaeological works in the context of zwanze (Procès simulé en droit international public, UCL).
-The Charter of the Zwanze and the Brussels Regional Languages was created to encourage further research into zwanze and its linguistic heritage, emphasising its status as an intangible cultural expression.
+Examples include a 1993 literary study on onomastics, geography, and adventure entitled Zwanze et science à la conquête de l'empire: Nirep et les mystères du Congo (UCL) and a 2020 interuniversity competition in international public law focused on a simulated case regarding the restitution of cultural and archaeological works in the context of zwanze (Procès simulé en droit international public, UCL).
+The Charte pour la Zwanze et les Parlers bruxellois was created to encourage further research into zwanze and its linguistic heritage, emphasising its status as an intangible cultural expression.